NateBraniff/pibex/DEVGUIDE.md

         ```sh
         pip install -r requirements.txt
         ```
-    * Install NLoed Locally in Edit Mode (run in dev directory):
+    * Install pibex locally in Edit Mode (run in dev directory):
         ```sh
         pip install -e
         ```

 ## Testing with Pytest and Tox
-NLoed has been set up to use [Pytest](https://docs.pytest.org/en/stable/) for testing the package's classes and functions.
+pibex has been set up to use [Pytest](https://docs.pytest.org/en/stable/) for testing the package's classes and functions.
 [Tox](https://tox.readthedocs.io/en/latest/) is used to run the Pytest tests with various python versions and dependencies.
 These packages should be installed during the steps outlined above the the requirments.txt file.